Aaron Judge Preview, Player Props: Yankees vs. Tigers

 Aaron Judge At The Plate

-- Judge has driven home a run in 31 games this season (40.3%), including more than one RBI in 19.5% of his games and producing three or more of his team's runs on six occasions..
+- In 31 games this season (39.7%), Judge has picked up an RBI, and in 15 of those games (19.2%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 57.1% of his games this season, with two or more runs scored in 15.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.